ansible-collections/community.zabbix/README.md

 The collection includes a variety of Ansible content to help automate the management of resources in Zabbix.

+## Supported Zabbix versions

+As a main priority, this collection aims to cover all of the currently supported Zabbix releases, which are noted on the [Zabbix Life Cycle & Release Policy](https://www.zabbix.com/life_cycle_and_release_policy) page.
+Other versions are supported too, but not as strictly (e.g. we won't be testing new changes against them).

+If you find any inconsistencies with the version of Zabbix you are using, feel free to open a pull request or an issue and we will try to address it as soon as possible.
+In case of pull requests, please make sure that your changes won't break any existing functionality for currently supported Zabbix releases.

 ## Included content

 Click on the name of a plugin or module to view that content's documentation: